This is the 27th post of a 50 article series for new marketers at B2B startups.

-So what happens between when we get a lead and when they become an MQL?
+So what happens between when you get a lead and when they become an MQL?
 The key is to nurture them in a systematic, automatic and effort-free way.
-To do this, we need to build lead nurture workflows.
+To do this, you need to build lead nurture workflows.
 This is simply a drip campaign of emails: a series of emails that are scheduled to send in a series, one after another, until the lead takes a desired action, like requesting a demo.

 Setting up lead nurture workflows is straight forward.
 Let’s break it down: